-This introductory chapter highlights the governmental, scientific, and legal context behind the 2009 South Florida Environmental Report (SFER).
+This introductory chapter highlights the governmental, scientific, and legal context behind the 2011 South Florida Environmental Report (SFER).
 The SFER - a sweeping consolidation of South Florida Water Management District (District or SFWMD) and Florida Department of Environmental Protection (FDEP) reporting - is essential to support sound, long-term environmental management decisions by the District, the FDEP, and other agencies.
-The 2009 SFER continues to efficiently unify more than 50 individual reports into a single document, pursuant to Chapter 2005-36, Laws of Florida, and Subsection 373.036(7), Florida Statutes (F.S.)
-While continuing to provide efficient communication and production, the annual SFER covers the past year's major results and findings, as well as current and projected financial information for those chapters that have specific fiscal reporting requirements.
+The 2011 SFER unifies more than 50 individual reports into a single document, pursuant to Chapter 2005-36, Laws of Florida, and Subsection 373.036(7), Florida Statutes (F.S.).
+While continuing to provide efficient communication, the annual SFER covers major results and findings, as well as current and projected financial information for those chapters that have specific fiscal reporting requirements.
 Overall, the information presented in the SFER aids in the implementation of Everglades restoration activities and supports the restoration, management, and protection activities associated with Lake Okeechobee, the Kissimmee Basin, and South Florida's coastal ecosystems.

-The 2009 South Florida Environment Report includes the two-volume main report and the Executive Summary.
-In 13 chapters, Volume I, The South Florida Environment, provides data summaries for all major ecosystems in South Florida during Water Year 2008 (WY2008) (May 1, 2007-April 30, 2008) and highlights the District's financial resources management during Fiscal Year 2008 (FY2008) (October 1, 2007-September 30, 2008).
-Similar to previous SFERs, this year's Volume I continues the overall objective to summarize available data and findings associated with South Florida restoration activities.
-These chapters are also supported and enhanced by appended documentation that provides data summaries and detailed analyses for the special-interest reader and complies with various permit requirements.
+The 2011 South Florida Environment Report comprises three volumes in the main report.
+In 14 chapters, Volume I, The South Florida Environment, provides data summaries for all major ecosystems in South Florida during Water Year 2010 (WY2010) (May 1, 2009-April 30, 2010) and highlights the District's financial resources management during Fiscal Year 2010 (FY2010) (October 1, 2009-September 30, 2010).
+Similar to previous SFERs, this year's Volume I chapters summarize available data and findings associated with South Florida restoration activities.
+Appendices that comply with various permit requirements and provide data summaries and detailed analyses for the special-interest reader support and enhance these chapters.

-Volume II, District Annual Plans and Reports, summarizes the FY2008 planning and project status for eight annual reports required under various mandates.
-Required of all five water management districts in Florida, these reports include the Annual Work Plan Report, Minimum Flows and Levels Priority List and Schedule, Five-Year Capital Improvements Plan, Five-Year Water Resource Development Work Program, Alternative Water Supply Annual Report, Florida Forever Work Plan Annual Update, Land Stewardship Annual Report, and Mitigation Donation Annual Report.
+Volume II, District Annual Plans and Reports, summarizes the FY2010 planning and project status for eight annual reports required under various mandates.
+Required of all five water management districts in Florida, these reports include the Annual Work Plan Report; Priority List and Schedule for Minimum Flows and Levels, Water Reservations and Restricted Allocation Area Rules; Five-Year Capital Improvements Plan; Five-Year Water Resource Development Work Program; Alternative Water Supply Annual Report; Florida Forever Work Plan, Annual Update; Land Stewardship Annual Report; and Mitigation Donation Annual Report.